hpcugent/openstack-templates/README.md

 # openstack-templates
-OpenStack contextualisation scripts and heat templates to deploy VMs and virtual clusters
+OpenStack contextualisation scripts to deploy VMs and virtual clusters on VSC